sever0x/hw-tasks/block1/README.md

 The application supports multi-threaded parsing to improve performance.
 The results of the performance experiments with different numbers of threads are as follows:

-- Execution time with 1 thread: 144ms
+- Execution time with 1 thread: 82ms
-- Execution time with 2 threads: 7ms
+- Execution time with 2 threads: 80ms
-- Execution time with 4 threads: 11ms
+- Execution time with 4 threads: 88ms
-- Execution time with 8 threads: 7ms
+- Execution time with 8 threads: 80ms

-As you can see, using multiple threads significantly reduces the execution time, especially when using 2 or 8 threads.
+One or two threads are faster than 4 or 8 threads, because in this case, the overhead of creating and coordinating a large number of threads exceeds the benefits of parallelism.